The 11 most explosive emails between Epstein and Mandelson

 ‘Interesting note to PM’: How Mandelson ‘sent secret Whitehall information to paedophile’

-The year prior, 2009, Lord Mandelson appeared to forward an email from then-PM Mr Brown’s former special adviser, Nick Butler, to Epstein, who was under house arrest at the time.
-The Whitehall document, addressed ‘Dear Gordon’, was sent to the prime minister and several high-ranking members of the government.
+The year prior, 2009, Lord Mandelson appeared to forward an email from the then prime minister Mr Brown’s former special adviser, Nick Butler, to Epstein, who was under house arrest at the time.
+The Whitehall document, addressed “Dear Gordon”, was sent to the prime minister and several high-ranking members of the government.

 Mandelson ‘forwarded on No 10 memo’ – in four minutes

-This was sent to other advisers in Number 10, alongside the prime minister’s principal private secretary Jeremy Heywood and Lord Mandelson.
+This was sent to other advisers in No 10, alongside the prime minister’s principal private secretary Jeremy Heywood and Lord Mandelson.

 Mr Heywood replied to share his thoughts on the email and, four minutes later, it appears the email chain was forwarded to Epstein by Lord Mandelson.

-Epstein told Lord Mandelson to ‘mildly threaten’ chancellor over bankers’ bonus tax
+Lord Mandelson said that chancellor should be ‘mildly threatened’ over bankers’ bonus tax

 Over several days in December 2009, Epstein asked Lord Mandelson to lobby the government to amend the upcoming bank bonus tax so that it only applied to cash bonuses, rather than non-cash elements such as share options which were often more valuable.